We endeavour to uphold the following principles:

 Regular Yoga classes are taught here which highlight the importance of connecting with nature and stepping back from our busy lives.

 Trea teaches yoga in the community including yoga for children with special needs.
+We facilitate close-to-nature educators, for example, School for the Wild and Wild About Nature, during the summer months.

 4. Contributing to Conservation